techidaily/site-youtube-zero/source/_posts/approved-profit-making-on-youtube-breakdown-of-critical-view-criteria.md

 An Ad blocker can reduce a YouTuber’s earnings.
 They prevent ads from displaying on videos, and consequently the creator from earning money that you have generated from those ads.
 As they become more popular, YouTube estimates that ad blockers cost creators billions of dollars in lost revenue every year.

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=4599952&QTY=1&AFFILIATE=108875&CART=1"><iframe width="864" height="500" src="https://www.youtube.com/embed/jVnfr5HudQw" title="The Latest and Easiest Solution to Remove Kindle DRM on Windows (without Degrading)" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>Epubor Ultimate for Mac:Helps you read books anywhere, including the best eBook Converter + eBook DRM Removal functions.</a>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/3koT_-kvbks?si=sQV7FzPiz6GYITrE" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 ### **Attracting Higher-Paying Advertisers**

 Higher-paying advertisers are interested in YouTube channels that align with these features: